What Does it Mean to be a Berean? (Acts 17:10-12)

 2. The Bereans were not Naïve or Easily Misled

 The Bereans did not naively accept Paul’s preaching, but instead they compared and verified Paul’s preaching themselves by examining the Old Testament Scriptures to investigate if what Paul was preaching was really true or not.

 Therefore the Bereans regarded the Bible as the final authority to discern truth from error.

-In our own personal life, it is not enough to unquestioningly accept everything that is preached from a pulpit or any medium.
-Instead it’s important to be objective; to exercise critical thinking and to personally verify every message that is preached via the Bible no matter who the preacher might be.
+In our own personal life, we should beware of accepting everything that is preached from a pulpit or any medium.
+Instead it’s important to be objective; to exercise critical thinking and to personally verify the teaching and interpretation of every message that is preached via the Bible, no matter who the preacher might be.

 The doctrine of the priesthood of believers states that every individual Christian has the right to read and interpret the Bible as led by the Holy Spirit.

 The Bereans loved the word of God so much that they read the Scriptures daily.
 Psalm 1:1-2 says blessed is the man who delights in the law of the Lord, and on His law he meditates day and night.

 Therefore in our own personal lives, we must be challenged to read the Scriptures daily.
 The word of God is our daily spiritual bread.
 The Bible is a lamp unto our feet and a light on our path (Psalm 119:105).